 Who is Liable If a Dog Bites Someone at a Dog Park?

 Dog bite laws and dog park rules vary from state to state, but most identify the liable party in a dog bite accident as the dog’s owner.
-When a dog’s owner decides to take their pet to the dog park, it’s their responsibility to supervise the dog and make sure that it doesn’t harm itself or others.
-If another dog or owner is bitten at a dog park, unprovoked, the owner is liable for the victim’s damages in most cases, unless they can prove that the victim contributed to or caused the accident.
+When a dog’s owner decides to take their pet to the dog park, it’s their responsibility to supervise the dog and ensure that it doesn’t harm others.
+If another dog or owner suffers bite injuries at a dog park, unprovoked, the owner is liable for the victim’s damages in most cases, unless they can prove that the victim contributed to or caused the accident.

 Dog Park Accident Liability

-For example, in the state of Missouri, if a person is bitten by someone else’s dog, while on public property, and didn’t do anything to provoke the animal, the person can sue the dog’s owner for medical expenses, pain and suffering, lost wages, and other expenses that arose because of the accident.
+For example, in the state of Missouri, if a dog bites someone while on public property and the victim didn’t do anything to provoke the animal, the person can sue the dog’s owner for medical expenses, pain and suffering, lost wages, and other expenses that arose because of the accident.

 It’s essential to keep in mind though that in some states, dog bite liability laws are not as cut-and-dry.
 The state of Idaho acknowledges a “one bite rule” for dog bite accidents that gives owners a free pass if they didn’t know or shouldn’t have reasonably known that their dog could harm another person.
-However, if a dog owner doesn’t use proper care when handling their dog, or fails to supervise their pet, and someone is bitten, the victim can pursue a claim against the dog owner for negligence.
-For example, if a dog park requires animals to be on a leash when using the facility, and a dog’s owner doesn’t follow this rule, and someone is harmed by the negligent owner’s pet, the owner of the “dangerous” dog is liable for the injured person’s damages.
+However, if a dog owner doesn’t use proper care when handling their dog or fails to supervise their pet, and it bites someone, the victim can pursue a negligence claim against the dog owner.
+For example, if a dog park requires owners to leash animals, a dog’s owner doesn’t follow this rule, and the pet harms someone, the owner of the dangerous dog is liable for the injured person’s damages.

 Dog Park Guidelines